Avaiga/taipy-doc/docs/userman/advanced_features/auth/authentication.md

 A Taipy Authenticator is created by the `Authenticator.__init__^`(`Authenticator` constructor) when invoked with the *protocol* argument set to "taipy".

-You can set the *roles*' argument to a dictionary that associates a set of role names to every username you want to grant login access to.<br/>
+You can set the *roles* argument to a dictionary that associates a set of role names to every username you want to grant login access to.<br/>
 Here is how you typically create a Taipy authenticator:
 ```python